-Prior to registering your child for one of our programs, please review our policies.
+Prior to registering your child for one of our programs, please review the StairWay5 policies below.
 They are driven by small class sizes, intensity of the course material as well as the consecutive building of coursework through each class session.

-Public, private, and home-schooled students can register for the courses aligned to the grade they will be attending in the Fall.
+Please adhere to the age guidelines for each class.
 StairWay5 provides equal opportunity to participate in programs and does not discriminate by gender, sexual orientation, gender identity, socioeconomic status, disability, race, national origin, color, religion or creed.

-Please drop off and sign in your child punctually, no more than 10 minutes before the start of class and no later than the start time of the class of.
-We will not be responsible for students prior to signing in.
-Please pick up and sign out your child punctually at the end of class, and no more than 5 minutes after the end of class.
-There will be a $25 charge per 30 minutes (or part thereof) delay in picking up your child after the 5-minute grace period.
-If we are unable to reach you or your emergency contacts 30 minutes after class ends, we may contact the authorities.
-If you authorize your child to sign themselves in at the start and end of class to facilitate them arriving or leaving by themselves, please complete the student self-checkin/check out authorization during registration.
+For Summer 2019, morning drop off begins at 8:30am for 9:00am classes.
+Please plan to arrive punctually, no later than the start time of the class.
+StairWay5 will not be responsible for students prior to signing in.
+Please pick up your child punctually at the end of class, no more than 5 minutes after the end of class.
+There will be a $25 charge per 15 minutes delay in picking up your child after the 5-minute grace period.
+If we are unable to reach you or your emergency contacts 30 minutes after class ends, we may contact the authorities to reach a parent or guardian.
+If you would like your child to sign themselves out at the end of class and meet you at the outside door for pick up, please provide your approval in the student self-check out authorization section during registration.
 Under no circumstance can a child leave the classroom early without your authorization.
 Children who leave early must be picked up by a parent or the authorized individuals.

-We expect students to attend every day of classes for a course except in case of illness or emergency.
+We expect students to attend every day of class for Web Programming I and Robotics I courses except in case of illness or emergency.
 The coursework builds upon itself and missing more than 1 consecutive class will leave your child in a position where they cannot catch up.
 We reserve the right to dismiss a student who misses 2 consecutive classes.
 No refunds will be provided.

 The parent/guardian and contacts listed during registration will be contacted for emergencies.
 In case of medical or life-threatening emergency, the instructor is authorized to contact emergency medical services (9-1-1) for assistance and transfer of care.
 Any costs incurred as a result are the responsibility of the parent/guardian.

 We want to ensure that all students have a safe classroom environment that is free of excessive distraction.
 If your child’s behavior becomes a problem as determined by the instructor, the instructor will contact you to determine if the behavior can be addressed by the next session.
-If the child is unable to correct his/her behavior, we reserve the right to dismiss the child from the remainder of the course.
-Refunds will not be made for any courses from which a child is dismissed.
+If the student is unable to correct their behavior, we reserve the right to dismiss the student from the remainder of the course.
+Refunds will not be made for any classes from which a child is dismissed.
 Discretion for any decision to excuse a child from a course remains solely with the instructor.